bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u04.md

 \end{align}
 $$

-For the general case, we write the following, which holds since $k, l\geq 0$
+For the general case, we write the following, which holds since $k, l \geq 0$ for all
 $$
 \begin{align}
 |\mathcal{P}(\mathcal{P}(A) \times \mathcal{P}(B))| &= |\mathcal{P}(C)| &\text{(def. $C$)} \\